-In order to ensure faculty and administrators are able to carry out their monitoring duties properly, we ask that any substantive meetings be scheduled ahead of time rather than taking place without an appointment directly before or after school.
-It is therefore strongly recommended that appointments be made during teacher free periods.
+To ensure the faculty and administrators can carry out their monitoring duties properly, we ask that any substantive meetings be scheduled ahead of time rather than taking place without an appointment directly before or after school.
+It is therefore strongly recommended that appointments be made during teacher-free periods.
 However, with advance notice, it may be possible to schedule an appointment immediately before or after school.